Disquiet within 10 Downing Street as UK PM’s top aide resigns | Politics

 Disquiet within 10 Downing Street as UK PM’s top aide resigns

-There are widespread reports of a power struggle at the heart of the UK government as one of Prime Minister Boris Johnson's closest aides announced his resignation as the Director of Communications at 10 Downing Street in London.
-Lee Cain announced he would step down as Johnson's top media aide on Wednesday night after ministers and advisers, including Johnson's fiancee Carrie Symonds, are said to have protested over his planned promotion to Chief of Staff.
+There are widespread reports of a power struggle at the heart of the UK government as one of Prime Minister Boris Johnson's closest aides has announced his resignation as the Director of Communications.
+Lee Cain, 39, announced he would step down as Johnson's top media aide on Wednesday night after ministers and advisers, including Johnson's fiancee Carrie Symonds, are said to have protested over his planned promotion to Chief of Staff.

 Cain is also a close aide of fellow Brexiteer and Downing Street Chief Strategy Adviser Dominic Cummings, another one of Johnson's most influential and high-profile top team members.
 "After careful consideration I have this evening resigned as No. 10 Director of Communications and will leave the post at the end of the year," reads Cain’s resignation letter.